 1976 - Nils and his father-in-law purchased the property now known as Saddleback Cellars.

 1982 – 1993 Nils moved westward in Oakville as a minority partner with Dennis Groth and formed Groth Vineyard where he resumed a position of general manager and winemaker.
 Here is where his expertise as winemaker became known worldwide when Robert Parker, Jr. gave the 1985 Groth Cabernet Sauvignon, Reserve a perfect score – 100 points!
-The first ever given to a California wine.
+The first ever given to an American -- wine.

 1982 - Nils produces his first label Saddleback Cellars to be released in 1983.